keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 [RWO-ER]: https://realworldocaml.org/v1/en/html/error-handling.html

-As a reference point we'll take three hypothetical functions which can return errors and which we want to compose:
+As a reference point, we'll take three hypothetical functions which can return errors and which we want to compose:

- * `Parser.parse` which can yield a "syntax error" or a "grammar error".
+ * `Parser.parse`, which can yield a "syntax error" or a "grammar error".
- * `Validation.perform` which can yield a "length error" or a "height error".
+ * `Validation.perform`, which can yield a "length error" or a "height error".
- * `Display.render` which can yield a "display error".
+ * `Display.render`, which can yield a "display error".

 We will cover the following error-handling approaches: